- Share this article on Facebook

 “There were some comedy writers who did comedy shows, that’s all they did,” Kalish said in the TV Archive interview.
 “We were able to move from a musical, a variety show, a soft show or a broad comedy show like F Troop to something as heavy as a cancer show.”

-A native of the Bronx, Rocky met Irma when she was 10 and a friend of his sister.
+A native of the Bronx, Rocky met Irma when he was 13 and she was 10 and a friend of his sister.
 This was in 1934.

 He thought about becoming a boxer (that’s where he got his nickname as a teenager), attended New York University and developed his writing skills while serving in the U.S. Army during World War II.
 He reconnected with Irma while she was attending Syracuse University and he was in the service.

 Later, he did some stand-up work, decided against trying to become an actor and made money writing for other comedians.

 In 1950, Kalish and his wife moved to Los Angeles, and he contributed to radio scripts for The Dean Martin and Jerry Lewis Show and then for the comedy duo’s NBC TV show, The Colgate Comedy Hour.